julianazhu/the-last-station/README.md

 The current configuration expects you to host your assets on AWS S3 using a Cloudfront CDN, precompile assets locally and upload them directly using the AWS CLI.

+> :warning: By default in this appliction, precompilation is disabled in production and local precompilation compiles assets in PRODUCTION mode.
+If you want to change this behaviour to match Rails defaults, delete or modify the `lib/tasks/asset.rake` file.

 To follow suit, include the following block in your development/staging/production credentials:
 ```
 aws: